Deya-B/Bioinformatics/Linux-Python-DataBases/Python/PMDM_AccessBiomedDB.md

 >
 > For example:
 > - a 200 OK status means that your request was successful,
-> - whereas a 404 NOT FOUND status means that the resource you were looking for wasn’t found.
+> - whereas a 404 NOT FOUND status means that the resource you were looking for wasn't found.
 > There are many other possible status codes as well to give you specific insights into what happened with your request.
 >
 > By accessing `.status_code`, you can see the status code that the server returned: